-The major effects of abnormal thyroid levels relates largely to changes in ovulation and menstruation.
-Ovulation may be impaired by changes in the production of: sex hormone binding globulin (SHBG), follicle stimulating hormone (FSH), estrogen, and androgens to name a few.
-The body compensates by altering the production of thyroid releasing hormone (TRH) from the hypothalamus.
-The changes in TRH will affect the feedback loop between the hypothalamus, pituitary, and the ovary, leading to changes in ovulation and menstruation.
-These changes can be subtle, especially when symptoms of thyroid dysfunction are not obvious and do not lead to changes in menses or ovulation.
-Early stages of thyroid dysfunction (before symptoms are manifest) can lead to subtle changes in ovulation and endometrial receptivity, which then may have profound effects on fertility.
+Ovulation can also be diminished by changes in the production of: sex hormone binding globulin (SHBG), follicle stimulating hormone (FSH), estrogen, and androgens just to name a few.
+The body compensates by fluctuating the production of thyroid releasing hormone (TRH) from the hypothalamus.
+These changes in TRH will ultimately affect the feedback loop between the hypothalamus, pituitary, and the ovary, leading to changes in a woman’s ovulation and menstruation.
+These changes can be very subtle, especially when symptoms of thyroid disorder are not obvious and do not lead to changes in periods or ovulation.
+Even before symptoms are able to present themselves they can lead to small changes in ovulation and endometrial receptivity, which then may have a profound effect on fertility.

-Symptoms that a patient may complain about differ for hypothyroidism and hyperthyroidism.
-The hypothyroid patient may complain of: lethargy, mild weight gain, cold intolerance, constipation, dry skin, mental impairment, depression, irregular menses, and hoarseness.
-Physical findings noted by the physician on exam may include: an enlarged/tender thyroid gland, a low heart rate, changes in the texture of skin/hair, and changes in neurological reflexes.
-The hyperthyroid patient will complain of: nervousness, fast heart rate, heat intolerance, weight loss, emotional changes, and neck tenderness.
-Physical findings may include: an enlarged or nodular thyroid gland, bulging of the eyes (exophthalmos), tachycardia (rapid heart rate), tremors, changes in the skin and hair, and in severe cases loss of muscle tissue and cardiac changes noted on EKG.
+The symptoms that a patient may experience differ for people who may have hypothyroidism and hyperthyroidism.
+Someone who has a hypothyroid may complain of: lethargy, mild weight gain, cold intolerance, constipation, dry skin, mental impairment, depression, irregular menses, and hoarseness.
+Physical symptoms noted by the physician on exam may include: an enlarged/tender thyroid gland, a low heart rate, changes in the texture of skin/hair, and changes in neurological reflexes.
+A person who has a hyperthyroid will complain of: nervousness, fast heart rate, heat intolerance, weight loss, emotional changes, and neck tenderness.
+Physical symptoms may include: an enlarged or nodular thyroid gland, bulging of the eyes (exophthalmos), rapid heart rate, tremors, changes in the skin and hair, and in severe cases loss of muscle tissue and cardiac changes noted on EKG.

-Treatment differs based on the type of thyroid dysfunction.
-Patients with hypothyroidism require thyroid replacement therapy to supply the thyroid hormone that the body is not able to produce.
+Because hyperthyroidism and hypothyroidism are like night and day, the treatments are also different based on the type of thyroid disorder.
+Someone with hypothyroidism will require thyroid replacement therapy to supply the thyroid hormone that the body is not able to produce.

-The treatment of hyperthyroidism is based on decreasing production of thyroid hormones.
+For someone with hyperthyroidism, treatment is based on decreasing production of thyroid hormones.
 In most instances, medications are administered to inhibit both thyroid gland production and secretion of T3 and T4.
-Some patients may temporarily require other medications to counteract the effects of excess thyroid hormone throughout the body until such time as the quantities of thyroid hormone have been reduced.
+Some people may even temporarily require other medications to counteract the effects of excess thyroid hormone throughout the body until such time as the quantities of thyroid hormone have been reduced.
 Once the source of increased thyroid hormone production is found, treatment with radioactive iodine will be used to destroy the site of overproduction.